adrian3/whisper/_dropbox/setup_revb47be46830.md

 <!---
-title: Steam Setup
+title: Whisper Setup
 --->

-# Steam Setup
+# Whisper Setup

-Steam is a minimal cms powered by Dropbox and Markdown.
+Whisper is a minimal cms powered by Dropbox and Markdown.
 The concept is simple.
-You save markdown into a Dropbox folder and Steam generates a website.
+You save markdown into a Dropbox folder and Whisper generates a website.

 ## System Requirements